 [INFO] Your MySQL root password is: kkAkft82d!kafMwqxdtYs

-Make sure you write this information down, as you will need them later.
+Ensure you write this information down, as you will need it later.

 5. Setting up the firewall